ZekeMarshall/RMAVIS-JOSS-Paper/paper.md

 1) accommodate updates to the NVC;
 2) provide a means to easily reproduce and attribute the results of the NVC assignment process;
-3) simplify access to and the use of NVC assignment software;
+3) broaden and simplify access through the provision of a web-based Graphical User Interface (GUI);
 and
 4) facilitate the continuous development of such NVC assignment software.
-We developed `MAVIS` considering these needs, with the view to providing a reliable system for use by the GB ecology and conservation community, analogous to the Engine for Relevés to Irish Communities Assignment (ERICA) tool [@perrin2018; @perrin2019a], developed for Ireland.
+We developed `MAVIS` considering these needs, with the view to providing a reliable system for use by the GB ecology and conservation community, analogous to the Engine for Relevés to Irish Communities Assignment (ERICA) tool [@perrin2018; @perrin2019a] developed for Ireland.

 # Application structure